 Railway Club, Bridgwater TA6 5HA

-The annual meeting of South West Trades Union Council delegates will hear individual case studies about their journey to trade union activism, reports on TUC priorities and current campaigns.
+The annual meeting of South West Trades Union Council delegates was moved due to heavy snow.
+It will hear individual case studies about their journey to trade union activism, reports on TUC priorities and current campaigns.

 For more information: [email protected]